 National Dance Project Regional Dance Development Initiative

-The Regional Dance Development Initiative (RDDI) provides professional growth for dance artists in regions across the U.S. through a 10-day “dance lab” designed to refine work, hone public presentation skills, and strengthen partnerships between artists and presenters.
+The Regional Dance Development Initiative (RDDI) provides professional development for dance artists in regions across the U.S. through programs designed to clarify language, identify strategies, and build networks.

 More about RDDI

-NDP produces RDDI programs approximately every three to five years in partnership with local dance funders and a local organizational partner.
-To date, NDP has produced RDDI labs in Seattle, WA (2004), San Francisco, CA (2006), Portland, OR (2006), New England (2007), and Minnesota (2011), directly serving 56 artists and companies, raising artists’ visibility and sparking engagements regionally, nationally, and internationally.
+NDP produces RDDI programs approximately every three to five years in partnership with local dance funders,a local organizational partner, and a local advisory committee.
+To date, NDP has produced RDDI labs in Seattle, WA (2004), San Francisco, CA (2006), Portland, OR (2006), New England (2007), Minnesota (2011), and Chicago (2016), directly serving 68 artists and companies, raising artists’ visibility, and building networks locally, regionally, and nationally.
 Specific impacts for lab artists have included national funding, commissioning of new and collaborative projects, festival residencies, and extended engagements and partnerships with dance organizations.
 NDP endeavors to remain engaged with past RDDI participants when possible to provide additional support to RDDI artists as they continue to develop their artistic practice.

-NEFA and the Chicago Dancemakers Forum (CDF) are partnering to produce the Chicago Dance Lab with funding from The Reva and David Logan Foundation, the John D. and Catherine T. MacArthur Foundation, and the Richard H. Driehaus Foundation, and national support for the National Dance Project from the Doris Duke Charitable Foundation.
-The Chicago Dance Lab is designed to strengthen artists’ ability to talk and write about their work and vision, increase the capacity of artists, instigate meaningful relationships between artists and presenters, and build networks for the exchange of ideas, resources, and opportunities within the region.
+NEFA and the Chicago Dancemakers Forum (CDF) produced the Chicago Dance Lab with funding from The Reva and David Logan Foundation, the John D. and Catherine T. MacArthur Foundation, and the Richard H. Driehaus Foundation, and national support for the National Dance Project from the Doris Duke Charitable Foundation.
+The Chicago Dance Lab was designed to strengthen artists’ ability to talk and write about their work and vision, increase the capacity of artists, instigate meaningful relationships between artists and presenters, and build networks for the exchange of ideas, resources, and opportunities within the region.

-The Chicago Dance Lab is an immersive 10 day program taking place from July 27-August 8, 2016 at the University of Illinois at Urbana-Champaign.
+The Chicago Dance Lab was an immersive 12-day program that took place from July 27-August 8, 2016 at the University of Illinois at Urbana-Champaign.

-During the Dance Lab, participants will work with faculty from around the U.S. to clarify goals, develop strategies, hone public presentation skills, and strengthen partnerships.
-A national panel selected 12 Chicago-based artists who represent a broad range of career stages and dance disciplines including: African, butoh, burlesque, contemporary, dance on film, improvisation, interdisciplinary, and tap, representing multiple neighborhoods across the greater Chicago area.
+During the Dance Lab, participants worked with faculty from around the U.S. to clarify goals, and strategies, align communications about their work with their artistic practice and strengthen partnerships.
+A national panel selected 12 artists who represented multiple neighborhoods across the greater Chicago area and a broad range of career stages and dance disciplines including: African, butoh, burlesque, contemporary, dance on film, improvisation, interdisciplinary, and tap.

 - Julia Antonick - Khecari